Best Golf Balls For High Swing Speeds 2024

 Reasons to avoid

-The Diamond is back in 2023 and it is better than ever, combining the compression and firmer core of the Z-Star XV with the softer feeling cover and better spin of the Z-Star.
-Ultimately, it strikes the balance as a premium ball with both distance and feel.
-It is ideal for mid to high swing speed players and plays brilliantly in breezy conditions, delivering the control of some of the best premium golf balls on the market.
-One thing to note is the cover did scuff a little after a few rounds, but it wasn't the worst out there.
+We think it's ideal for mid to high swing speed players and plays brilliantly in windy conditions—delivering the control of some of the best premium golf balls on the market.
+In testing, we did notice the cover did scuff a little after a few rounds, but it's not the worst out there.

-The improvements made here though, combining the best aspects of two of Srixon's most impressive golf balls, makes this a real winner if you're looking for distance.
+Combining the best of both models equals a winner for distance.
 The 0.6mm cover thickness is the same as the Z-Star and, combined with a mantle layer that is also the same as the original Z-Star, this gives a lot of fire power off the tee.

 Around the green, the Diamond wasn't too soft on the putter but wasn't too firm on chips, delivering what we felt was the right feedback to get the correct distance on each shot.
 Ultimately, this is a great option that strikes a balance between being a firm feel golf ball and a soft feel ball that delivers excellent levels of control, distance and spin.